fabiankaraben/docsarchive-dev/content/typescript/5.1/whats-new/typescript-2-3.md

 You can also ignore errors on specific lines by adding `// @ts-ignore` on the preceding line.

 `.js` files are still checked to ensure that they only include standard ECMAScript features; type annotations are only allowed in `.ts` files and are flagged as errors in `.js` files.
-JSDoc comments can be used to add some type information to your JavaScript code, see [JSDoc Support documentation](https://github.com/Microsoft/TypeScript/wiki/JSDoc-support-in-JavaScript) for more details about the supported JSDoc constructs.
+JSDoc comments can be used to add some type information to your JavaScript code, see [JSDoc Support documentation ↗](https://github.com/Microsoft/TypeScript/wiki/JSDoc-support-in-JavaScript) for more details about the supported JSDoc constructs.

-See [Type checking JavaScript Files documentation](https://github.com/Microsoft/TypeScript/wiki/Type-Checking-JavaScript-Files) for more details.
+See [Type checking JavaScript Files documentation ↗](https://github.com/Microsoft/TypeScript/wiki/Type-Checking-JavaScript-Files) for more details.